Annex-Engineering/Chhogori-K2/README.md

-# K2 Printer
+# Chhogori (K2) Printer

-Project K2 is a Medium Format, Direct Drive, Fully Enclosed FDM Printer.
+Chhogori (K2) is a Medium Format, Direct Drive, Fully Enclosed FDM Printer.

 This is an entirely scratch design, based on the efforts of the "Hypercube Overkill Project" for the XY Motion System